MojunZheng/CP3407-Movie-Recommendation-System/practical5_iteration1_reflection.md

 ## Actual Velocity of Iteration 1

-The actual velocity of Iteration 1 is 45 person-days.

-This is calculated by adding the effort of all completed user stories in Iteration 1:
+The actual velocity of Iteration 1 is calculated by adding the effort of all completed user stories in Iteration 1.

 | Completed User Story | Effort |
 |---|---:|